SE-ML/se-ml.github.io/_best_practices/01-data-label.md

 A mature data labelling process includes peer-reviewing all labels by a second team member.

 Lower or sub-optimal label quality can impact the whole ML pipeline.
-In case this problem can not be addressed (and a ML solution is still desired), make sure you document and communicate this issue within the team.
+In case this problem can not be addressed (and an ML solution is still desired), make sure you document and communicate this issue within the team.